Yews to Eucalypts

 Caroline Agnes, image courtesy G. Fowles 1998.

-Both Hannah and William were assisted immigrants to Australia and being a young couple with a child they would have been ideal candidates as these were the exact people who the colonies were looking for to add some ‘quality’ to their growing nationhood.
+Both Hannah and William were assisted immigrants to Australia.
+Being a young couple with a child, they would have been ideal candidates.
+The colonies were looking for exactly these types of people to add some ‘quality’ to their growing nationhood.

 As most likely steerage passengers the accommodations would have been quite simple and privacy minimal.
-You would be rubbing shoulders with people from all walks of life and having to keep a sharp eye out on your possessions.
-Boredom on the journey would have necessitated a requirement for people to talk at great length about their background, hope and plans and it is likely that they all got to know each other rather well.
-It was not uncommon for people to be appointed tasks to complete on a daily basis aboard ship as part of their payment for transport.
+You would be mingling with people from all walks of life.
+You would also need to keep a sharp eye on your possessions.
+Boredom on the journey would have led people to talk extensively about their background.
+They likely shared their hopes and plans.
+It is likely that they all got to know each other rather well.
+People commonly received daily tasks aboard the ship.
+These tasks were part of their payment for transport.

-Two weeks out from embarking at Port Henry in Australia (5 kilometres from what we now know as Geelong City), twelve month old James Henry Fowles died aboard ship.
+Twelve month old James Henry Fowles died aboard ship.
+This happened two weeks after arriving at Port Henry in Australia.
+Situated 5 kilometres from what we now know as Geelong City.
 According to the ship’s surgeon he had hydrocephalus (water on the brain).
-This was a term frequently used in those days and may not have been the actual medical reason for the little boys death but it might have been the best description the surgeon could offer.
+This was a term frequently used in those days.
+It may not have been the actual medical reason for the little boy’s death.
+However, it might have been the best description the surgeon could offer.
 The little fellow was buried at sea.

-One can only imagine how bereft William and Hannah must have been on that June day in 1849 in the middle of winter arriving in Geelong.
-Rather than landing amongst excitement they must have both come off the ship with empty arms and whatever goods they had brought from England to what would surely feel like an uncertain start.
+William and Hannah must have felt bereft in June 1849.
+They arrived in Geelong during the middle of winter.
+Instead of landing among excitement, they both came off the ship with empty arms.
+They carried whatever goods they had brought from England.
+This would surely feel like an uncertain start.

 At their time of arrival, Victoria was not even yet a colony.
 Ship records show the Disposal List of the Immigrants; (indicating the destination of the immigrants aboard).

-William had been offered employment in advance by an affluent sponsor in the shape of Mr. F. Champion whose store in Malop Street Geelong sold a variety of much-needed wares as his advertisement in an 1852 copy of the Geelong Advertiser claimed.
+William had been offered employment in advance by an affluent sponsor in the shape of Mr. F. Champion whose store in Malop Street Geelong sold a variety of much-needed wares.
+His advertisement in an 1852 copy of the Geelong Advertiser .
 William was offered employment for three months as a storekeeper.

 F. Champion